Kubaneh: Yemeni buttery bread rolls

 • Pour the water into the bowl of KitchenAid fitted with the hook, and whisk the yeast into the water.
 Add the flour, sugar, and, lastly, the salt.

-• Mix on the dough on low speed to combine the ingredients; once the dough comes together, increase the speed to medium-high and continue to knead until the dough doesn't stick to the sides of the bowl anymore and clings nicely to the hook, about 3 minutes.
+• Mix the dough on low speed to combine the ingredients; once the dough comes together, increase the speed to medium-high and continue to knead until the dough doesn't stick to the sides of the bowl anymore and clings nicely to the hook, about 3 minutes.

 • Lightly dust a work surface with a little flour and proceed to stretch and fold the dough with your hands.